didi2424/TF-Object-Detection-API-GPU-Windows-WSL/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The purpose of this tutorial is to explain how to train you custom Convolutional Neural Network Object Detection Classifier with your custom image and Models that Tensorflow Provide, Also in this tutorial you will use a powerfull 'Jupyter Notebook' for interface and connect to your 'Ubuntu On Windows' At the end of this tutorial, you will have a program that can identify object with draw boxes aroudn specific objects in pictures, videos, or in the webcam feed.
+The purpose of this tutorial is to explain how to train you custom Convolutional Neural Network Object Detection Classifier with your custom image and Models that Tensorflow Provide, Also in this tutorial you will use a powerfull 'Jupyter Notebook' for interface and connect to your 'Ubuntu On Windows' At the end of this tutorial, you will have a program that can identify object with draw boxes around specific objects in pictures, videos, or in the webcam feed.

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others